matt-kukla/mvl/README.md

 # tern
-Kleene and Łukasiewicz ternary propositional logic.
+An implementation of ternary propositional logic in OCaml.

 # License
 GNU GPL v3 - see [LICENSE](LICENSE) for details.